KDE/digikam-doc/image_editor/transform_tools.rst

     :alt:
     :align: center

-    A Panorama Processed by Auto-Crop to Drop the Black Frame Around the Image
+    A Panorama Processed on the Bottom by Auto-Crop to Drop the Black Frame Around the Original Image on the Top.

 .. _transform_proportionalcrop: